 British Columbia & Saskatchewan

-If you are a customer located in the province of British Columbia and Saskatchewan, both B2B and B2C customers are subject to Provincial Sales Tax (PST) on their purchases from Twilio.
+If you are a customer located in the province of British Columbia and Saskatchewan, both B2B and B2C customers are subject to Provincial Sales Tax (PST) on their purchases from Twilio, unless an exemption applies (see below).
 There is no exemption from PST in these jurisdictions.
 For example, if you are a B2B customer located in these two provinces, your purchases will be exempt from Federal GST but taxable for PST.

 If you are a customer located in Quebec, B2C customers are subject to Quebec Sales Tax (QST).
 B2B customers are exempt on our end.
 If the business customer provides a valid QST number.
 B2B customers located in Quebec should self assess on their end.
 For example, a B2B customer will be exempt from Federal GST and QST but should self assess under the reverse charge mechanism on their end.